Tide: History of tidal observation

 Brouscon's Almanach of 1546: Compass bearings of high waters in the Bay of Biscay (left) and the coast from Brittany to Dover (right).

 Brouscon's Almanach of 1546: Tidal diagrams "according to the age of the moon".

 From ancient times, tidal observation and discussion has increased in sophistication, first marking the daily recurrence, then tides' relationship to the Sun and moon.

-Pytheas travelled to the British Isles about 325 BC and seems to be the first to have related spring tides to the phase of the moon.
+Early surviving accounts of tidal observation suggest that during his voyage to the British Isles around 325 BC, Pytheas observed tidal behavior that varied with the lunar cycle, fragments attributed to his On the Ocean indicate an early link between tidal range and lunar phases.

 In the 2nd century BC, the Hellenistic astronomer Seleucus of Seleucia correctly described the phenomenon of tides in order to support his heliocentric theory.
 He correctly theorized that tides were caused by the moon, although he believed that the interaction was mediated by the pneuma.
 He noted that tides varied in time and strength in different parts of the world.
 According to Strabo (1.1.9), Seleucus was the first to link tides to the lunar attraction, and that the height of the tides depends on the moon's position relative to the Sun.

 The Naturalis Historia of Pliny the Elder collates many tidal observations, e.g., the spring tides are a few days after (or before) new and full moon and are highest around the equinoxes, though Pliny noted many relationships now regarded as fanciful.
 In his Geography, Strabo described tides in the Persian Gulf having their greatest range when the moon was furthest from the plane of the Equator.
 All this despite the relatively small amplitude of Mediterranean basin tides.
 (The strong currents through the Euripus Strait and the Strait of Messina puzzled Aristotle.)
 Philostratus discussed tides in Book Five of The Life of Apollonius of Tyana.
 Philostratus mentions the moon, but attributes tides to "spirits".
 In Europe around 730 AD, the Venerable Bede described how the rising tide on one coast of the British Isles coincided with the fall on the other and described the time progression of high water along the Northumbrian coast.